davheld/precision-tracking/README.txt

   for an object at distance observed estimated_velocity = the estimated translational velocity.
 The tracker only outputs the estimated horizontal velocity - vertical motion and rotation are not currently estimated.
+The velocity estimate is 0 for the first frame in which an object is observed and is the estimated velocity thereafter.

 The horizontal and vertical resolution depend on the sensor that is used.
-For the 64-beam Velodyne, given the horizontal distance from the sensor to the tracked object, the sensor resolution can be computed as:
+For the 64-beam Velodyne spinning at 10 Hz, given the horizontal distance from the sensor to the tracked object, the sensor resolution can be computed as follows (taken from test_tracking.cpp):

+  // The horizontal resolution for the 64-beam Velodyne spinning at 10 Hz
+  // is 0.18 degrees.
+  const double velodyne_horizontal_angular_res = 0.18;

+  // There are 64 beams spanning 26.8 vertical degrees, so the average spacing
+  // between each beam is computed as follows. const double velodyne_vertical_angular_res = 26.8 / 63;

-  const double velodyne_horizontal_res =
+  // We convert the angular resolution to meters for a given range. const double velodyne_horizontal_res =
-      2 * horizontal_distance * tan(.18 / 2.0 * pi / 180.0);
+      2 * horizontal_distance *
+      tan(velodyne_horizontal_angular_res / 2.0 * pi / 180.0);

-  // The vertical resolution for the 64-beam Velodyne is
-  // 2.2 * horizontal resolution.
-  const double velodyne_vertical_res = 2.2 * velodyne_horizontal_res;
+  const double velodyne_vertical_res =
+      2 * horizontal_distance *
+      tan(velodyne_vertical_angular_res / 2.0 * pi / 180.0);